Endowment Annuities, Also Known as the Model T Annuity

-Endowement annuities are antiques, the industry has modernized
+Endowment annuities are antiques; the industry has modernized

-My dad owned an endowment annuity which he had purchased from New York Life in 1935.
+My dad owned an endowment annuity he purchased from New York Life in 1935.
 The funds grew over the years, and when he was 85, he received a check in the mail.
-Along with the check also came a pile of tax liability, he didn’t need or want the money.
-Several calls to New York Life all ended the same, sorry but your annuity endowed.
+Along with the check also came a pile of tax liability; he didn’t need or want the money.
+Several calls to New York Life all ended the same, sorry, but your annuity is endowed.

 What had been intended for use later in life was now in his bank account as well as the accumulated interest, all taxable as ordinary income.

 Endowment means the contract ended and New York Life paid.

 Just like the evolution of every other financial instrument, endowment annuities have evolved.
 Life expectancy has increased as well as worker benefits such as pensions, IRAs and 401 (k).
 When my dad bought his endowment annuity, none of that existed; it was every man for himself.
 In the past, endowment annuities provided a set income (or lump sum) at a fixed period; the contract had an ending date.
 Annuities are contracts and, as such, have specific contractual terms and agreements that must be spelled out.
 Among those is an end date.